 Study Design and Methods: We performed focus groups and interviews of 50 middle and high school students at high school and community-based settings in Colorado to explore youth perceptions on vaping.
 Participants completed focus groups and confidential surveys on their vaping use.
 Airflow obstruction was investigated using impulse oscillometry (IOS) and spirometry.
 Nasal epithelial brushing was collected for gene expression analyses.
 RNA-sequencing was performed using the Illumina HiSeq platform.
 We compared IOS measures between vaping and non-vaping groups using Mann-Whitney U tests.
 Differential expression testing was performed in DESeq2 and enrichment was performed using Gene Set Enrichment Analysis (GSEA).
 Written informed consent was obtained from participants and Institutional Review Board approval was obtained.

-Results: Fifty one participants were recruited.
+Results: Fifty-one participants were recruited.
 Vaping subjects were defined as those who reported vaping within the past 6 months while non-vaping control subjects did not report any vape exposure in the past 6 months.
 One subject did not report vape status.
 The mean (standard deviation) age was 15.1 (1.5) years for vaping subjects and 14.5 (1.4) years for control subjects.
 We found significant differences in airway resistance by vaping status.
 Mean airway resistance identified by the IOS R5 measure revealed that vapers (n=13) had higher values than control subjects (n=37) [p=0.016, Figure 1], an early indication of increased airflow obstruction.
-Of 16860 nasal epithelial genes tested, 7136 were significantly differentially expressed between vaping and control subjects (false discovery rate adjusted p-value FDR < 0.05), after covariate adjustment.
+Of 16,860 nasal epithelial genes tested, 7,136 were significantly differentially expressed between vaping and control subjects (false discovery rate adjusted p-value FDR < 0.05), after covariate adjustment.
 Enrichment analyses identified overexpression of inflammatory response genes and underexpression of genes associated with ciliogenesis in the vaping group compared to controls.

 Interpretation: Our results suggest that vaping increases airway resistance and dysresgulation of nasal epithelial genes, including genes involved in airway inflammation and ciliary function.
 Furthermore, dysregulation of these gene expression pathways may be a biological mechanism for the development of increased airway resistance due to vaping even during adolescence.